Japan-Algeria Relations

 Economic Cooperation

-Japan’s economic assistance is mainly on training and dispatching experts.
+Japan’s economic assistance in Algeria is mainly in disaster prevention, fisheries, sanitation and health.

 (1) Recent major issues